Free guides

 GRAMMAR

-There's no verb for 'to want.'
-You hang the my/your/his endings onto bidd, and biddi, biddak, biddo come almost for free.
+There's no verb for to want.
+You hang the my, your and his endings onto bidd, so biddi, biddak and biddo come almost free.
+Hear all three.

 GRAMMAR